-Graduation from high school or its equivalent, e.g. GED or home schooled, is a requirement for admission to the Institute unless the student applies under the Ability to Benefit (ATB) provision as described below.
-Associate degree candidates and Ability to Benefit provision students are required to successfully complete a standardized, national assessment examination.
+Graduation from high school or its equivalent, e.g. GED or home schooled, is a requirement for admission to the Institute.
+Associate degree candidates are required to successfully complete a standardized, national assessment examination.
 The Career Programs Assessment Test (CPAt) is administered by the Institute and is designed to further ensure that the applicant has the skills necessary to successfully pursue a college-level program.
 Certain programs require certification or externships.
 Students must be 18 years of age at the time of certification examination or externship.

 Transfer students who are high school graduates or GED holders (or other equivalency) and who can submit proof of successfully completing a minimum of 36 quarter hours or 24 semester hours of earned college credit at an accredited postsecondary institution will not be required to complete the above-referenced test.
-Applicants who have completed the ACT with a score of at least 15 or the SAT with a combined score of at least 700 on the critical reading and math portions of the exam will not be required to complete the above-referenced test.
+Applicants who have completed the ACT with a score of at least 15 or the SAT with a combined score of at least 700 on the critical reading and math portions of the exam will not be required to complete thest.